ome/omero-documentation/developers/Omero/Server/Sessions.rst

 have a finer control of the client lifecycle.

-Similarly, no changes are needed in `OmeroBlitz </ome/wiki/OmeroBlitz>`_ client code since Glacier2 sessions now delegate to `OmeroSessions </ome/wiki/OmeroSessions>`_.
+Similarly, no changes are needed in `OmeroBlitz </ome/wiki/OmeroBlitz>`_ client code since Glacier2 sessions now delegate to |OmeroSessions|.
 Clients can access the ISession service when necessary.
 Exceptions thrown are still Ice-based.

 --------------

-See also : `OmeroBlitz </ome/wiki/OmeroBlitz>`_,
+See also : `OmeroSecurity </ome/wiki/OmeroSecurity>`_
-`OmeroSecurity </ome/wiki/OmeroSecurity>`_

 Attachments
 ~~~~~~~~~~~